-Draw a giant 'drainpipe' outdoors.
+Draw a giant 'drainpipe' outdoors so children direct a 'spider' who counts each jump after landing, using giant dice with dots.
 Children choose to be either the sun or the rain.
 They take it in turns to throw the dice and move the spider up or down the drainpipe according to their role.
-They use giant dice with dots to determine how many jumps to take and direct the 'spider' who counts each jump after landing.

-Encouraging mathematical thinking and reasoning:
+Encouraging Mathematical thinking and reasoning.